fbpx

 Today, I travel the world taking pictures.

-My online business school for artists allows me to share what I’ve learned about showing and selling art.
+My online business training for artists allows me to share what I’ve learned about showing and selling art.
 I’m teaching artists how to build their own careers.

 It’s been a gift.

-A few weeks ago, I dropped by a neighborhood garage sale to poke around.
+A few months ago.
+I dropped by a garage sale to poke around.
 There, still in the box, was a pristine Olympus OM-10 camera.

 “It’s never been used,” said the owner.
 “Someone gave it to me as a gift in 1979 and I never even took it out of the box.”